HelixSpiral/Utility-Usage-Statistics/README.md

 ## Usage
-Run in a directory with a file named PowerData.csv Sample data should be a csv file in the following format:
+Run in a directory with a file named PowerData.csv

+Power data should be a csv file in the following format:

 ````
 1/19/2018 12:00:00 AM,0.18